1bk/simple-airports-analysis/README.md

 ### Step 2.
 Running the workflow
 > _This step utilises the Luigi workflow orchestration.
 To run each tasks in the workflow manually, see [this guide](docs/run_tasks_manually.md)._
-1) Run the `workflow.py` file which will initiate the luigi workflow orchestration
+1) Run the `workflow.py` file which will initiate the luigi workflow orchestration, at the command line:
     ```bash
     $ python workflow.py --local-scheduler DbtRunAnalysis
     ```